m-rtin/Anki-IPA/src/anki_ipa/config.md

     - `'partial'` - replace with error markers only failed transcriptions of specific words.
 In multi-word phrases, don't display anything if the whole phrase failed.
     - `'whole'` - display an error for whole phrases only.
 If a transcription for a single word failed in a multi-word phrase, the whole phrase will be displayed as erroneous.
     - `'hide'` - all failure will be silently ignored and no transcriptions will be added.
 If any word of a multi-word phrase lack a transcription the whole phrase will be dropped.

+&nbsp;

+- `"BATCH_OVERWRITE"`: whether or not overwrite existing valuses while in batch mode (availible in GUI)